IdentityPython/idpy-oidc/doc/server/contents/usage.rst

 ![RP](../_images/1.png)

 Get to the RP landing page to choose your authentication endpoint.
-The first option aims to use _Provider Discovery_.
+The first option aims to use Provider Discovery.

 ![OP Auth](../_images/2.png)